almusaddar/almusaddar.github.io/projects.md

 This is a list of projects thats I'm interested in:

 ### OpenSource
-- Ansible Playbooks
+- Ansible
-- Openstack Ansible Playbooks
+- OpenStack
 - Terraform
 - Vagrant
+- Packer
+- Atom